rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 ###satellite visual survellience
 Okay so what do you do if they're literally watching you from space?
 Well this is a low likelihood for activists in the present and the immediate future, basically because it costs a lot to use active spy satellites just to surveil individuals.
 But one could certainly imagine this cost decreasing as well as a modern fascist government turning its military spy satellites on domestic dissidents.
 The more reasonable usecase might be that they identify a house as being a site of dissident activism and then track people and cars going too and from it to identify them and their destinations.
 So even if you don't bring your phone you could still get tracked.
 We're necessarily forced into speculation as to best avoidance strategies, but in many ways this is just an extreme case of the normal CCTV camera surveillence networks.
 The same general obfuscation and counter-surveillence tactics apply.
 Trade cars in a parking garage.
 Go into a crowded public place and swap into a different change of clothes.
 Use a different style of walking.
 Be aware that it may not be enough to hide in the woods because your heat signature may be visible through the trees.

+###Quantum Computers, Shor and Grover's Algorithms

+Quantum mechanics isn't magic and almost everything said about it in popular layman discourse is wildly off basis, this includes claims that quantum computers will break everything.
+Although they will break some types of encryption.
+The "weirdness" of quantum mechanics is in essence just that we learned that contrary our intuitions and daily experience the universe actually calculates probability using complex numbers rather than just real numbers, every single "weird" thing in quantum mechanics directly arises from this single mathematical quirk.
+No wild philosophical conclusions required.
+Unfortunately it may soon (in matter of years) be possible to build a computer that operates on such a small scale as to take adantage of these probabilities that extend into the complex plane.
+When finally achieved there are a couple fancy algorithms that can take advantage of this unique behavior to speed up some specific computations.
+Shor's Algorithm makes factoring numbers much much easier and Grover's algorithm makes searching for an entry in a database faster.
+Basically Shor will break many popular classical ways of doing public key crypto, and Grover will make forms of symmetric key crypto behave as though their key was half as long.
+Symmetric key crypto is easy to save, just double the length of the encryption key!
+To save public key crypto we will need to adopt ciphers that rely upon hard mathematical problems that quantum mechanics don't make it a snap to solve.
+People are already implementing solutions to both.
+But the takeaway for activists is that -- worst case -- some of your present encrypted communications might be decryptable by the NSA in 10 years time anyway.